arraydesign/causeres/blog/example-post-1.md

 MARKDOWN is intended to be as easy-to-read and easy-to-write as is feasible.

-Learn more about MARKDOWN via Wikipedia (http://en.wikipedia.org/wiki/Markdown) or via Daring Fireball (http://daringfireball.net/projects/markdown/)
+Learn more about MARKDOWN via Daring Fireball (http://goo.gl/1CRG)